ShrutheeshIR/ORB-Features_Matches/README.md

 # ORB-Features_Matches
-A C++ implementation of ORB-Feature Extractor and ORB-Matcher, as implemented in ORB-SLAM2
+Python bindings for C++ implementation of ORB-Feature Extractor and ORB-Matcher, as implemented in ORB-SLAM2